Church of the Transfiguration, Episcopal (Manhattan): Early years

-Ties to the theater
+Ties to theater and arts

 Actors were among the social outcasts whom Houghton befriended.
 In 1870, William T. Sabine, the rector of the nearby Church of the Atonement, which is no longer extant, refused to conduct funeral services for an actor named George Holland, suggesting, "I believe there is a little church around the corner where they do that sort of thing."
 Joseph Jefferson, a fellow actor who was trying to arrange Holland's burial, exclaimed, "If that be so, God bless the little church around the corner!" and the church began a longstanding association with the theater.

+The church also attracted literary figures in the city.
+The author Stephen Vincent Benét attended the church with his family.
 P. G. Wodehouse, when living in Greenwich Village as a young writer of novels and lyrics for musicals, married his wife Ethel at the Little Church in September 1914.
 Subsequently, Wodehouse would set most of his fictionalized weddings at the church; and the hit musical Sally that he wrote with Jerome Kern and Guy Bolton ended with the company singing, in tribute to the Bohemian congregation: "Dear little, dear little Church 'Round the Corner / Where so many lives have begun, / Where folks without money see nothing that's funny / In two living cheaper than one."

 In 1923, the Episcopal Actors' Guild held its first meeting at Transfiguration.
 Such theatrical greats as Basil Rathbone, Tallulah Bankhead, Peggy Wood, Joan Fontaine, Rex Harrison, Barnard Hughes, and Charlton Heston have served as officers or council members of the guild.
 The Little Church's association with the theatre continued in the 1970s, when it hosted the Joseph Jefferson Theatre Company, which gave starts to actors such as Armand Assante, Tom Hulce, and Rhea Perlman.

 As well as being a guild officer, Sir Rex Harrison was memorialized at the church upon his death in 1990.
 Maggie Smith, Brendan Gill, and Harrison's sons, Carey and Noel, spoke at the service.

-Recent history
+Rectors

-The Little Church Around the Corner is known for the long service of its rectors: in the 150 years from its founding to 1998, there were only five.
-The Reverend Jackson Harvelle Randolph Ray (June 11, 1886 – June 1963), for instance, was rector from 1923 to 1963.
-The parish is currently under the rectorate of Father John David van Dooren, who was called as rector in 2017.
+The church is known for the long service of its rectors: in the 150 years from its founding to 1998, there were five, including the Rev. Jackson Harvelle Randolph Ray from 1923 to 1963.
+More recently, the Rt.
+Rev. Andrew St. John was rector from 2005 to 2016, and the Rev. John David van Dooren has been rector since 2017.

+Membership

-In 2021, the church reported 193 members, average attendance of 56, and $231,772 in plate and pledge income.
+In 2024 the church reported 193 members, average attendance of 112, and $366,027 in plate and pledge income.